EvgenyPlaksin/CalorieTracker/README.md

 - [buildSrc](https://github.com/EvgenyPlaksin/CalorieTracker/tree/master/buildSrc)
 - [app](https://github.com/EvgenyPlaksin/CalorieTracker/tree/master/app)

-> The tracker and onboarding modules consist of several modules, this improves the independence of the different models from each other.
+> The tracker and onboarding modules consist of several modules, this improves the independence of the different modules from each other.

 ### Screenshots